gregfroese/S3-image-gallery/README.txt

 Please see the README.txt in lib/S3 for the requierments to use this class.
 Visit his site here: http://undesigned.org.za/

+IMPORTANT:
+You must make sure you have your AWS S3 security setup in a way that your image files are viewable from the web.
+Your best bet is probably a bucket policy - see here for more info: http://docs.amazonwebservices.com/AmazonS3/latest/dev/index.html?AccessPolicyLanguage_UseCases_s3_a.html

 Usage:
 Create a database with the schema in schema.sql.
 Copy config.inc.php to config.php and alter the values accordingly.